 - Take the strips of chromatography paper and fold both pieces about an inch from the top.

 - Use a black Sharpie to draw a horizontal line near the other end of the chromatography paper.
-Make the line about as high off the bottom as the length of your thumb.
+Make the line about as high off the bottom as the width of your thumb.

 - Use a pencil to suspend the paper in each beaker, making sure the strip does not touch the sides of the beaker.